V4Fire/Client/src/components/base/b-router/README.md

 }
 ```

-To reset the state of the router, you must call `state.resetRouter()` from the component instance, or call the `reset` root method.
-By default, all properties from `syncRouterState` will be overwritten to `undefined`.
+To reset the router state, you can either call `state.resetRouter()` from the component instance or invoke the `reset` root method.
+By default, all properties from `syncRouterState` will be overwritten with `undefined`.

 ## Slots